bootstrap-vue/bootstrap-vue/docs/components/form-fieldset/README.md

 To enable auto-generation of `aria-*` attributes, **you must** supply a unique `id` prop to `<b-form-fieldset>`.

-To automatically associate the label to the first input element, you must provide a unique `id` prop on the input component.
-You may optionally specify which containing input component the label is for by setting the `<b-form-fieldset>` prop `for` to the `id` string of the input.
+To automatically associate the label to the first input component, you **must** provide a unique `id` prop on the input component.
+You may manually specify which containing input component the label is for by setting the `<b-form-fieldset>` prop `label-for` to the value of the `id` string associated with the input or contaner element.

 It is highly recommended that you provide a unique `id` prop on your input element.